Q: I’ve heard it’s OK to give babies peanut butter to avoid allergies. Is this really a good idea for my son?

-A: Yes, the new National Institute of Allergy and Infectious Diseases guidelines are in response to peanut allergies doubling over the past decade, when pregnant and nursing moms were asked to blacklist peanuts and avoid kids’ exposure until age 3.
+A: Yes, the National Institute of Allergy and Infectious Diseases guidelines recommend giving babies peanut powder or peanut butter early on.
+These guidelines are in response to peanut allergies doubling over the past decade, when pregnant and nursing moms were asked to blacklist peanuts and avoid kids’ exposure until age three.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Blend creamy peanut butter (2 teaspoons up to 3x/week) diluted in warm water or breast milk into food.
+Blend creamy peanut butter (two teaspoons up to three times per week) diluted in warm water, formula or breast milk into food.
 Alternately, add peanut flour to cereal.
-Stop immediately if itching, rash, vomiting.
-Call 9-1-1.
+Stop immediately if itching, rash or vomiting occurs.
+Call 911.

 — Allergist Sandra Hong, MD